-IP v6 header format; version; priority, traffic class; flow label; payload length; next header; hop limit; host address calculation; EU164 addresses; default gateway; router advertisement; extended features; path MTU discovery; mobility - destination options; IPSec authentication.
+Information contained within this document has been republished under the terms of the Open Government Licence v3.0 © Crown copyright (2019) Copyright © BCS 2019 hop limit; host address calculation; EU164 addresses; default gateway; router advertisement; extended features; path MTU discovery; mobility - destination options; IPSec authentication.
 Understands and applies the applied maths required to be a network engineer (e.g. algorithms, data, binary, probability and statistics).
 Apprentices should develop a solid understanding of numbering systems to enable them to calculate and convert values, including algorithms, data, binary, probability and statistics.
 Explain different numbering systems

-Information contained within this document has been republished under the terms of the Open Government Licence v3.0 © Crown copyright (2019) Copyright © BCS 2019 Skills Framework for the Information Age © SFIA Foundation 2003, 2005, 2008, 2011, 2015 SFIAplus © The British Computer Society 2004, 2006, 2008, 2011, 2015 Standard Specific Guidance for Training Providers - Network Engineering V4.0 February 2019
+Information contained within this document has been republished under the terms of the Open Government Licence v3.0 © Crown copyright (2019) Copyright © BCS 2019 Skills Framework for the Information Age © SFIA Foundation 2003, 2005, 2008, 2011, 2015 SFIAplus © The British Computer Society 2004, 2006, 2008, 2011, 2015 Standard Specific Guidance for Training Providers - Network Engineering V5.0 April 2019 bandwidth.

-How it determines the correct path.
-Dijkstra.
-Which routing protocol uses it.
-How it determines the correct path.
-Explain how network monitoring systems enable the collection of data for statistical analysis and forecasting. hardware; bandwidth.
 Understands the causes and consequences of system failure including load balance and storage protocols, and responds appropriately.
 Apprentices should develop a solid understanding of the types of systems failures and their consequences and be able to respond appropriately.
 Describe the causes and impact of DNS round robin failures and summarise the appropriate response for each. • misconfiguration - loss of connection to one/all nodes; • single/multiple node failure(s) - intermittent connection; • all nodes fail - complete outage.
 Explain causes and consequences of network load balancer failures and summarise the appropriate response for each. • misconfiguration - loss of connection to one / some nodes increasing load on remaining nodes; • misconfiguration - loss of connection to all nodes; • single node failure - intermittent connection; • single/multiple node failures - intermittent loss of access; • all nodes failure - complete outage.
 Identify the reasons for and the impact of locally attached storage protocol failures (SATA, SCSI, SAS) and summarise the appropriate response for each. • hardware failure - loss of access to local disk(s) and / or corruption of data.
 Describe the causes and impact of failures of RAID (0,1,5,10) and summarise the appropriate response for each. • loss of single / multiple disks - reduced throughput / loss of data depending on RAID level and number of disk failures; • loss of RAID controller - permanent / temporary loss of access to data.
+Describe the causes and impact of failures of network shares and network-attached storage (NAS), and summarise the appropriate response for each. • misconfigured firewall or protocols (NFS, SMB, TCP/IP, AFS) - complete loss of access to NAS; • misconfigured firewall or protocols (NFS, SMB, TCP/IP, AFS) - complete loss of access to NAS; • misconfigured SMB - loss of access for Linux / NAS network shares; • misconfigured AFS - loss of access for Apple systems shares; • misconfigured authentication and/or authorisation - loss of access to some / all NAS / network shares.